 Her aunt helped her out into the aisle, guided her unsteady niece to the back of the plane and waited outside the door.
 Chandeep locked herself in and looked at her sorrowful expression in the small mirror above the sink.
 She saw a pale face looking at her with sad eyes.
 She held her own gaze as long as she could, trying to stop tears welling in their sockets, drowning her sight in an ocean of water.
 Floating inside, the oscillating reflection of her first love, Avaninder, smiling at her the last time they met, vowing to meet again.
 A sharp knock on the door broke her reverie.

 Her aunt’s voice brought her back to her bitter reality. ’Are you alright in there, dear?’ she enquired, the same concern in her voice.

-Back in their seats, Aunt Aagya went on in Punjabi, ‘Have you been crying, my sweet girl?’ she patted her hand, ‘Now, now, now, you should be counting your blessings.
-You are so lucky to have been chosen by Bikran Sidhu to be his wife, to bear his children, to lead a life according to the sacred Scripture of Guru Granth Sahib.
+Back in their seats, Aunt Aagya went on in Punjabi.
+‘Have you been crying, my sweet girl?’ she patted her hand.
+‘Now, now, now, you should be counting your blessings.
+You are so lucky to have been chosen by Bikran Sidhu to be his wife, to bear his children, to lead a life according to the sacred scripture of Guru Granth Sahib.
 Bikran is a very rich man, you know?’

-Chandeep did not answer.
-She kept her face turned against the left pane transfixed by the clouds’ miasmic fluff materializing, passing her and dispersing into nothing.
+Chandeep kept her face turned against the left pane transfixed by the clouds’ miasmic fluff materializing, passing her and dispersing into nothing.

 ‘He owns a busy newsagent shop in Southall, you know?
 And he intends to buy a second one.’